square/square-connect-go-sdk/swagger/docs/TeamApi.md

 > UpdateWageSettingResponse UpdateWageSetting(ctx, body, teamMemberId)
 UpdateWageSetting

 Creates or updates a `WageSetting` object.
 The object is created if a `WageSetting` with the specified `team_member_id` does not exist.
 Otherwise, it fully replaces the `WageSetting` object for the team member.
-The `WageSetting` will be returned upon successful update.
-Learn about [Troubleshooting the Teams API](https://developer.squareup.com/docs/team/troubleshooting#updatewagesetting).
+The `WageSetting` is returned on a successful update.
+Learn about [Troubleshooting the Team API](https://developer.squareup.com/docs/team/troubleshooting#create-or-update-a-wage-setting).

 ### Required Parameters